JTHicks26/Scene-CRC32-Validator/README.md

 # crc32
-Python program to verify crc32 checksums of .rXX files in the current directory.
+This program verifies crc32 checksums of .rXX and .rar files in the current directory.

 # Requirements
 Python 3.7